 Though distracted driving has become a serious problem, drunk driving is statistically much worse.
 In 2017, 30% of all fatal accidents in New York involved an alcohol-impaired driver.
 Of course, alcohol isn’t the only way a driver may be impaired.
 Illicit drugs may cause a driver’s senses to slow down and cause a collision.

-We’ve all been stuck behind drivers who insist on driving below the speed limit or otherwise too slowly for our taste.
+We have all been stuck behind drivers who insist on driving below the speed limit or otherwise too slowly for our taste.
 This can cause tailgating, or following a driver too closely.
 Tailgating is highly dangerous.
-If the driver in front suddenly brakes, you will have little to no time to react.
+If the driver in front suddenly brakes, you may have little to no time to react.

 Illegal driving maneuvers